janis-jenny/Restaurant-Page/README.md

 <p align="center">
   <strong>Made by Jenny Cárdenas</strong>
   <br>
-   This is a retaurant page made all with jJavascript and allows you to navigate between tabs.
+   This is a retaurant page made all with Javascript and allows you to navigate between tabs.

 </p>